lewisdonovan/google-news-scraper/README.md

 ]
 ```

-## Config
+## Config ⚙️
 The config object passed to the function above has the following properties:

-### searchTerm (required)
+#### searchTerm (required)
-This is the search query you'd like to find articles for.
+This is the search query you'd like to find articles for, simply pass the search string like so: `searchTerm: "The Oscars"`.

-### prettyURLs
+#### prettyURLs
-The URLs that Google News supplies for each article are "ugly" redirect links (eg: `"https://news.google.com/articles/CAIiEPgfWP_e7PfrSwLwvWeb5msqFwgEKg8IACoHCAowjuuKAzCWrzwwt4QY?hl=en-GB&gl=GB&ceid=GB%3Aen"`).
-You can optionally ask the scraper to follow the redirect and retrieve the actual "pretty" URL (eg: `"https://www.nytimes.com/2020/01/22/movies/expanded-best-picture-oscar.html"`).
+The URLs that Google News supplies for each article are "ugly" links (eg: `"https://news.google.com/articles/CAIiEPgfWP_e7PfrSwLwvWeb5msqFwgEKg8IACoHCAowjuuKAzCWrzwwt4QY?hl=en-GB&gl=GB&ceid=GB%3Aen"`), buy default the scraper will retrieve the actual "pretty" URL (eg: `"https://www.nytimes.com/2020/01/22/movies/expanded-best-picture-oscar.html"`).
+This is done using some base64 decoding, so the overhead is negligible.
+To prevent this default behaviour and retrieve the "ugly" links instead, pass `prettyURLs: false` to the config object.

-Previously this had a significant compute overhead, but since `1.2.0` this has been significantly reduced thatnks to [anthonyfranc](https://github.com/lewisdonovan/google-news-scraper/issues/42) and the overhead is now negligible.
+Credit to [anthonyfranc](https://github.com/lewisdonovan/google-news-scraper/issues/42) for the base64 decode fix 🙏

 Defaults to `true`.

-### Timeframe
+#### timeframe
 The results can be filtered to articles published within a given timeframe prior to the request.
 The format of the timeframe is a string comprised of a number, followed by a letter prepresenting the time operator.
 For example `1y` would signify 1 year.
 Full list of operators below:
 * h = hours (eg: `12h`)